 For more information about hierarchical relationships, see Define and query hierarchically related data.
 A screenshot that follows the table is an example of the definition of the background workflow process that uses the Under and Not Under hierarchical operators.

 |Conditional Branch||A logical "else-if-then" statement.
 The editor uses the text “Otherwise, if <condition> then:”

 Select a check condition you have previously defined and you can add a conditional branch to define additional steps when the check condition returns false.

 |Default Action||A logical "else" statement.
 The editor uses the text “Otherwise:”

 Select a check condition, conditional branch, wait condition, or parallel wait branch that you have previously defined and you can use a default action to define steps for all cases that do not match the criteria defined in condition or branch elements.

-The following screenshot contains an example of the workflow process definition with the Under and Not Under hierarchical operators.
+The following screenshot contains an example of the background workflow process definition with the Under and Not Under hierarchical operators.
 In our example, we apply two different discounts to two groups of accounts.
 In Add Step, we selected the Check Condition to specify the if-then condition containing the Under or Not Under operators.
 The first if-then condition applies to all accounts that are Under the Alpine Ski House account.
-These accounts receive a 10% discount on purchased good and services.
-The second if-then condition applies to all accounts that are Not Under the Alpine Ski House account and they receive a 5% discount.
+These accounts receive a 10 percent discount on purchased goods and services.
+The second if-then condition applies to all accounts that are Not Under the Alpine Ski House account and they receive a 5 percent discount.
 Then, we selected Update Record to define the action to be performed based on the condition.